abenkoula71/indian-food-react/README.md

 The page will reload if you
 You will also see any lint error
 Launches the test runner in the intracti
-See the section about [r
+See the section about [
 It correctly bundles React in produconode and opti
 The build is minif
 Your app is read to behu.o/eate-rc-ap/doc/deplyment) formoe irma